-4. Resolution No. 2023-09, Amendments to the Bylaws of The Ohio State University Board of Trustees
+7. Resolution No. 2023-52, Amendments to Bylaws of the Board of Trustees

 Synopsis: Approval of the attached amendments to the Bylaws of The Ohio State University Board of Trustees, is proposed.

 WHEREAS pursuant to 3335-1-09 (C) of the Administrative Code, the rules and regulations for the university may be adopted, amended or repealed by a majority vote of the University Board of Trustees at any regular meeting of the board; and